 Gary and Peggy Diedrichs, Publishers.
 Gary is also GTG‘s editorial director.
-He’s authored guides to Hawaii and Jamaica for Fodor’s and Bantam Books, and is a widely published writer (on travel and lots more), a former magazine editor and a novelist.
+He’s authored guides to Hawaii and Jamaica for Fodor’s and Bantam Books, and is a widely published writer (on travel and lots more—see his recent cover article in the British Airways magazine, HighLife), a former magazine editor and a novelist.
 Peggy has loads of experience in advertising and marketing for travel publications and green companies.
 She grew up on a family farm in Michigan.
 Her dad used biodynamic growing methods.
 Gary’s fondest childhood memories are of waking up to the morning chores of his grandparents’ 100-acre farm in Ohio.

 They believe in recommending only what they know from personal experience.
 And so, since founding GTG, they have literally journeyed around the globe for months at a time in search of the world’s best green travel.
 Whenever possible, they live like locals instead of tourists.
 In researching our award-winning e-guide to Hawaii, for example, they spent five months in that state.
 More recently, they lived near Guadalajara, Mexico for six months.

 At home in the San Francisco Bay Area, they tool around in Gertie the Bio-beast, a recycled veggie oil-powered car, and revel in the local green and organic scene.
 They like to cook together, and you’ll find them at the local farmers’ markets and participating in organizations that support organic agriculture and green living.
 And, of course, on the hunt for more great green experiences.

 • • •